Business Too Dependent on You? Reduce Owner Dependency

 This map shows where the business needs better structure.
 If the same workflow keeps returning to the owner, a practical operational process improvement review can help identify whether the issue is knowledge, authority, handover quality or capacity.

-Create process notes and decision rules
+Create process notes and handover routines

 Document the repeatable work that creates the most owner interruption.
 Add decision rules for common situations, such as discount limits, complaint responses, stock orders, quote approval or customer changes.

 The point is not to remove judgement.
 It is to give the team enough guidance to handle normal situations without starting from zero each time.
+Where the problem is tool clutter, duplicated admin or work stuck in someone's inbox, a systems and automation review can also help turn the process into something easier to run.

 Delegate outcomes with review points